dedis/popstellar/be1-go/docs/README.md

 │   │                                    meeting#create|state
 │   ├── reaction                   # for reaction#add|delete
 │   └── root                       # for lao#create
 │
+├── jsonrpc                     # logic to validate the incoming message │                                       to switch between the query and answer modules │
+├── message                     # logic to validate the signature of a message │                                       to switch between the channel modules │
 ├── method                      # directory with all the method modules │   ├── broadcast